 An excellent view on Google Maps of the entire valley from Durnstein Castle.

-This was battle not supposed to happen.
+This battle was not supposed to happen.
 In one of the most dramatic strategic campaigns in history, La Grande Armee under Napoleon had within weeks utterly destroyed the main Austrian Field Army under Mack at Ulm just three weeks before.
 It had, in the 19th century version of blitzkrieg, knocked out one contingent after another in a series of small battles against what was left of the Austrian force.
 The bulk of Napoleon's army was now on the south bank of the Danube driving toward a defenseless Vienna.
-Napoleon had entrusted three small divisions in an ad hoc corps under his trusted Marshal Eduoard Mortier to secure a bridge over the Danube at Krems.
-It was essentially supposed to be a housekeeping operation; the Russians were not yet present in force and the small expeditionary force was thought to be in retreat toward Moravia, much farther to the northeast.
+Napoleon had entrusted three small divisions in an ad hoc corps under his trusted Marshal Edouard Mortier to secure a bridge over the Danube at Krems.
+It was essentially supposed to be a housekeeping operation; the Russians were not yet present in force and the small expeditionary army under Kutusov was thought to be in retreat toward Moravia, much farther to the northeast.
 That was the belief, anyway.

 |Copyright 2013, Jeffery P. Berry Trust, all rights reserved|

-In reality, a significant part of the Russian army, over 23,000 men under Kutuzov, had made it as far west as Krems on the Danube, having recently crossed the strategically situated bridge there and burned it behind them.
+In reality a significant part of the Russian army, over 23,000 men under Kutuzov, had made it as far west as Krems on the Danube, having recently crossed the strategically situated bridge there and burned it behind them.
 Cossack scouts had alerted the old marshal that the French had left a small corps, strung out in a gorge on the north bank of the river and that if he could trap them in detail before they reached Krems (where the country opened up), he had a chance to destroy in an entire isolated corps of the enemy.
 He had the bridge at Krems fired to eliminate any possibility of the main French forces on the south bank from coming to the aid of his prey.

-Kutuzov Dreams of Another Thermopylae
+Kutuzov dreams of another Thermopylae